izackp/AutoBuffer/README.md

 #### How does this compare to Protobuf-net?
  * Serialization and deserialization speed is 3x-4x faster in Protobuf-net.
 I have yet to do any profiling and optimizations for AutoBuffer.
- * If there are any issues you can always use custom serializaation methods.
-Wih protobuf you need to jump through hoops (use a surrogate type; ect).
+ * If there are any issues you can always use custom serialization methods.
+With protobuf you need to jump through hoops (use a surrogate type; ect).
  * Protobuf has a bigger payload (size) in most cases.
  * With Protobuf you need to know the type of your data to deserialize it.
  * Protobuf has more class decorating attributes which can get annoying to look at.